Sharon Robinson (physiologist): Early life and education

 Robinson was born in London but lived in Cornwall from age 6 to 19.
 She attended Helston Community College in West Cornwall and Budehaven Community School on the North Coast of Cornwall.
-She moved back to London to study Genetics & Botany at University College London and graduated in 1983.
+She moved back to London to study Genetics & Botany at University College London (UCL) and graduated in 1983.
 She then worked for two years in student politics, first at UCL as a sabbatical officer and president of the union (UCLU) concerned with student education and welfare, and then as an executive officer of the National Union of Students.

 In 1986 she completed a Graduate Certificate in Science Education at King's College London and taught science at Hampstead School, London for a year.
 She then returned to UCL in 1987 to start a PhD with Professor George Stewart, "Nitrogen metabolism in carrot cell cultures" which she completed in 1990.

+Career and impact

 After graduating, she held postdoctoral positions at Duke University in the US (1991) and the School of Biological Sciences, Australian National University, Canberra (1992-1995).

-Career and impact

 Robinson was made the inaugural lecturer in plant physiology at the University of Wollongong in 1996, and became a Senior Professor in 2016.
 She is a plant ecophysiologist and climate change biologist.
 Her research examines how plants respond to climate change with an integrated systems approach using molecular to ecological techniques.
 Throughout her career she has pioneered novel techniques to investigate metabolic processes in vivo and has expertise in plant nitrogen metabolism, respiration, photosynthesis and photoprotective mechanisms (both for visible and ultraviolet (UV) radiation).
 An early career highlights was demonstrating a role for the enzyme glutamate dehydrogenase in nitrogen mobilisation.
 Some of her most impactful work has been in developing on-line mass spectrometry methods to measure the pathways that contribute to plant respiration, which has enabled assessment of plant stress physiology and thermoregulation.

 Robinson established the first long-term monitoring of Antarctic vegetation in 2000.
 Her findings since then have shown that change is occurring in these plant communities at an unprecedented rate, including species shifts in East Antarctic terrestrial communities and declining plant health due to climate change.
 The research is providing some of the first evidence that climate change and ozone depletion are affecting East Antarctic terrestrial communities.

 Robinson has pioneered the use of isotope analysis and other chemical makers for understanding how Antarctic mosses function and how climate change is affecting Antarctic plants.
 Through her research using of radiocarbon bomb spike she has been able to date Antarctic mosses – providing long-term growth records that demonstrate these are “old growth mosses”.

 In her research she uses unmanned aerial vehicles (UAVs) to measure canopy productivity using chlorophyll fluorescence and spectroscopic techniques.
 She has developed a near-remote sensing technologies to assess and track plant health in Antarctica and elsewhere.